 I was chatting with a FB friend the other day who came out late in his life.
 He asked me if I had ever thought of going thru life pretending to be straight.
 He was shocked when I shared the idea had never even occurred to me.

-If you’ve been here long enough1, you’ll remember I “left’ home at a very early age.
+If you’ve been here long enough oh you single digits few, you’ll remember I “left’ home at a very early age.
 I was also sexually active very early.
 That said, at the time I still wasn’t actually sure I was gay.
 When I told my dad on that fateful day, I remember just telling him I liked having sex with guys, not that I was gay.
 It might seem like I was dense but I had no idea what it was to be gay.
 All I knew were the stereotypes thrown around every day.
 My understanding of “being gay” meant I had to be super effeminate , wear dresses, or want to have sex with animals or kids.
 And while I turned myself into a stereotype many years later, at that time none of those things applied to me.
 It wasn’t like I could talk or ask anyone about it.
 There were no cell-phones, internet, or social media back then.
 My small town didn’t have ‘dirty magazines’, much less gay ones.
 We lived so remote we didn’t even have a landline phone.
 For a few years I thought I was a straight guy that just liked sucking cock on the side.
 I kid you not, I thought that way.

 Fast forward to my early 20’s, I survived my stepmother’s torment, being thrown out on the street, M’s death, and a near suicide.
 These things changed me so deeply I can understand why it never occurred to me.
 The evolution of my understanding and acceptance of myself negated the very idea of pretending.
 It just wasn’t an option.
 I could theorize over it but that seems pointless.